ansible/ansible/docsite/rst/galaxy.rst

 Setup Travis Integerations
 --------------------------

 Using the setup command you can enable notifications from `travis <http://travis-ci.org>`.
+The setup command expects that the user previously authenticated with Galaxy using the login command.

 ::